Price Gouging FAQs

 Price gouging is a common term to describe when a seller charges “unreasonably excessive prices."

-To file a complaint related to price gouging during a period of abnormal economic disruption, fill out an online complaint formdownload and submit this form, or contact the Bureau of Consumer Protection Hotline at (800) 422-7128.
+To file a complaint related to price gouging during a period of abnormal economic disruption, fill out an online complaint formdownload and submit this form (also available in Spanish), or contact the Bureau of Consumer Protection Hotline at (800) 422-7128.
 Currently, the state is not in a period of abnormal economic disruption.

 Does Wisconsin have a price gouging law?